PART 107 or 333 EXEMPTION

 Please read the following blog(s) and allow me to impart some of the knowledge I have gained over the past 6 years and you will soon know exactly what you need.
 Or you can send us an email or call Dronewrx and we can help you get your production the right drone/pilot for the right price:

 This may seem redundant to some, but to fly drones commercially, a pilot must hold a part 107 certificate, or have a 333 exemption with a pilots license.
-The 333 was the first commercial drone license, which also required a licensed pilot to be the PIC (Pilot In Command).
-Yes, the FAA required an actual pilots license in those early days, and a small number of us passionate individuals went out and got pilots licenses.
-333 exemptions will expire 2 years after they were originally issued and will not be renewed, but any pilot worth his propellers has got a 107, because FAA FSDO’s (Flight Standards District Office) will no longer process the paperwork required to fly under a 333’s guidelines.
+The part 333 was the first commercial drone license, which also required a licensed pilot to be the PIC (Pilot In Command).
+Yup, the FAA required an actual pilots license in those early days, and a small number of us passionate individuals went out and got pilots licenses.
+333 exemptions expired 2 years after they were originally issued and will not be renewed, but any pilot worth his propellers has got a 107, because FAA FSDO’s (Flight Standards District Office) will no longer process the paperwork required to fly under a 333’s guidelines.
 If a pilot has both, you know they’ve been doing this longer then a few months and someone you’d probably rather be doing business with.

 However, merely having a Part 107 certificate does not give you experience.
 There has been a glut of pilots entering the market since August 2016 when the FAA changed the requirements, who don’t have much experience at all and are often willing to work for peanuts.
 I often end up directing the shoots, or suggesting shots that I work on because I’ve had so much experience with this technology and know what works.
 More recently Film LA has been requiring all this PLUS a drone flight questionnaire.